 The study involved 187 students with a history of self-injury.
 The students provided information about their experiences with NSSI, including the age at which they first self-injured, and the reasons behind their self-injury.

-Today we’ve reached the final personality disorder in the current diagnostic system, Obsessive-Compulsive Personality Disorder (OCPD).
-The first port of call here is to explain why OCPD exists alongside Obsessive-Compulsive Disorder (OCD.
+The final personality disorder in the current diagnostic system is Obsessive-Compulsive Personality Disorder (OCPD).
+First, I’ll explain why OCPD is not the same as Obsessive-Compulsive Disorder (OCD).

-As a stereotypical example, consider a person with OCD whose particular obsession and compulsion centers on locking doors.
+As a stereotypical example, consider a person with OCD whose particular obsession and compulsion centres on locking doors.
 The person may need to spend an hour checking that every door in their house is locked before leaving, to prevent the overwhelming consequences of leaving one unlocked.
-However, they will not think differently of their family members for being able to go out after only checking once.
-They may be envious of their family for being free from that worry, and may feel guilty over how the time spent checking intrudes upon other family members.
+However, they will not think differently of their family members for being able to leave after checking once.
+They may envy their family for being free from that worry and may feel guilty over how the time spent checking intrudes upon other family members.

-For someone with OCPD, rules and beliefs are not irrational and personal.
-Instead, their way of doing things is the correct way regardless of how complex, rigid or time consuming it may appear to others.
-If someone with OCPD had specific rules over the correct location of everything in their house, they would require everyone else in the house to abide by those rules exactly.
-If a housemate tried to do things differently, the person with OCPD would interpret it as a functional or even moral deficit.
+In OCPD, the person’s rules and beliefs are not subjective and personal.
+They see their rules and methods as “objectively” correct, regardless of how complex, rigid or time consuming their approach may appear to others.
+Someone with OCPD who had specific rules about the correct location of every item in their house would require everyone else to abide by those rules exactly.
+If a housemate wanted to do things differently, the person with OCPD would see them as incorrect, illogical, or even morally wrong.

-Dependent Personality Disorder was first recorded in the initial DSM in 1952.
+Dependent Personality Disorder was introduced in the first version of the DSM in 1952.
 Originally, it was seen as a subtype of an now-unused condition named “Passive-Aggressive Personality Disorder”, but it was quickly changed to being a separate condition.

-The core of DPD is a person’s belief that they are unable to function independently.
-A person with DPD compulsively relies excessively on either one person (such a significant other) or a multiple people (such as close group of friends) to help them navigate most or all aspects of life.
+The core symptom of DPD is a person’s belief that they are unable to function independently.
+A person with DPD is compelled to rely excessively on either one person (often a significant other) or multiple people (such as a close group of friends) to help them navigate most or all parts of their life.
 This reliance is not out of laziness, nor a wish to delegate responsibility.
 Instead, it is to escape a primal fear of inability.
 A person with DPD sees the world as a cold, dangerous place, and usually believes that they are deficient and unable to survive on their own.
 Therefore, they will seek out others who they view as stronger and more capable to help them navigate through life.
-They will strongly fear losing that support or angering their support network, due to their belief that they cannot function alone.
+They are terrified of losing that support or angering their support network, as they believe they cannot function alone.

 The DSM-5 describes DPD as a pervasive and excessive need to be taken care of, which leads to submissive and clinging behaviour and fears of separation.
 To be diagnosed with DPD, someone needs to have at least 5 of these criteria: